Last Updated on October 10, 2023 by Carne Diem

 Finally, add the salsa to your Mexican Breakfast Skillet and cook for 2 minutes.

-Serve the Mexican Breakfast Migas
+What to Serve with Mexican Breakfast Migas

 Serve warm with hot sauce and, if desired, cilantro and slices of avocado.